Our Gang (film)

-Our Gang (1922) is the very first produced American Our Gang silent short film but was held back as the third entry in the series to be released.
+Our Gang (1922) is an American silent comedy short film.
+It was produced as the first of what became known as the Our Gang series, but was held back as the third entry in the series to be released.
 It was directed by Charley Chase, Robert F. McGowan, Tom McNamara, and Fred Newmeyer.
-The two-reeler was released into theaters on November 5, 1922 by Pathé.
+The two-reel short was released into theaters on November 5, 1922 by Pathé.

 Plot

 Jimmy is trying to obtain the affections of Mary Jane.
 Mary Jane, however, is not interested in Jimmy, but rather is interested in rich kid Pat.
 The gang tries to help Sunshine Sammy get some clothes.
 They lure rich Pat into a trap in order to steal his clean clothes, but Pat beats them up.
 The gang then offers Pat a place in the gang, and they cut his hair and trade clothes with him.
 When Mary Jane sees Pat, she is disgusted.
 She soon sees Jimmy and Jackie wearing their new outfits.
 Later, Mary Jane's mother is trying to attract some customers to her store while competing with a popular rival store across the street.
 Sunshine Sammy and Pat try to help Mary Jane by making the customers of the rival store think there are mad animals running around the store.